ExxonMobil Building

-The building is two blocks east of 1500 Louisiana Street; a parking lot is between the two buildings.

-The architect of the International style structure was Welton Becket and Associates.
+History

+800 Bell Street was built in 1963 as the headquarters of Humble Oil Company, a predecessor of Exxon.
+In 1973 Humble's parent company Standard Oil of New Jersey rebranded nationwide as Exxon and discontinued the Humble name.

 During the Houston Astros' 2004 NLCS run (playoffs), the top of the building was crowned by hundreds of tiny blue lights while an enormous Astros star (logo) made of white lights was hung on the south side of the building.

-In 2011 the company announced that all employees in the ExxonMobil building are moving to the new ExxonMobil office in Spring.
-ExxonMobil did not state what it plans to do with the building after the employees leave.
+In 2011 the company announced they would relocate all employees in the building to a new ExxonMobil office in Spring.

-In January 2013, Shorenstein Properties announced it had acquired the property for an undisclosed amount.
-ExxonMobil immediately leased back the entire building into 2015.
+In January 2013, Shorenstein Properties acquired the property for $50 million.
+As part of the deal, ExxonMobil leased back the entire building through 2015.
 Shorenstein Properties announced plans to undertake significant improvements following ExxonMobil's departure.

+In 2015, as ExxonMobil's lease expired, oil prices crashed.
+This caused petroleum companies to shed excess office space, leaving the property vacant for almost the next decade.

-In 2015 Mayor of Houston Annise Parker proposed moving municipal court and Houston Police Department operations into the ExxonMobil building.
+Mayor of Houston Annise Parker proposed moving municipal court and Houston Police Department operations into the ExxonMobil building.
 Charles McClelland, the head of HPD, stated that having so many law enforcement and public safety agencies concentrated in a single building may be a safety risk, citing the 1995 Oklahoma City bombing.
 In September 2015 Parker's administration announced that the plan would not move forward due to concerns over costs.

-Tenants
+In late 2022, the 1.2 million square foot building was sold to developers with plans to convert the vacant office building to residential units.

+Location

+The building is two blocks east of 1500 Louisiana Street; a parking lot is between the two buildings.
+The building is situated about five blocks north of the Pierce Elevated freeway, which is slated to be re-routed and removed as part of a Texas Department of Transportation Plan.

+Petroleum Club

-The top two floors were formerly dining space for the Petroleum Club of Houston, which had moved to the ExxonMobil Building in 1963.
+The Petroleum Club of Houston moved into the top three floors of the ExxonMobil Building in February 1963.
 The club was accessible through elevators on Bell Street.
-Because of the sale and scheduled renovation of the ExxonMobil Building, the club was forced to find a new location.
-In late January 2015 it was scheduled to move to Total Plaza.
+In January 2015, due to ExxonMobil's lease expiration, the club relocated to Total Plaza.